 Flanders cuts development cooperation funding in new budget

-Flanders currently spends a total of 15 million euros annually on development cooperation with Mozambique, Morocco and Malawi.
-The agreement with the first country has expired and will not be renewed, and the other two countries will also lose their budget.
+Flanders currently spends a total of 15 million euros a year on development cooperation with Mozambique, Morocco and Malawi.
+The agreement with Mozambique has expired and will not be renewed, and the other two countries will also lose their budget.
 The non-profit media project MO*, which focuses on global stories, also loses its subsidy.

-Opposition party Groen reacted with indignation.
-“Vooruit and CD&V are abandoning their values to participate in this antisocial policy,” said Nadia Naji of the Greens.
+Opposition party Groen reacted with indignation to the decision.
+“Vooruit and CD&V are abandoning their values to participate in this antisocial policy,” said Nadia Naji.
 “This is at the expense of the world's poorest people and the fight against the climate crisis.
 This government is showing its true colours: antisocial at home, cold abroad.”

-This Monday afternoon, Flemish minister president Matthias Diependaele is delivering his September Declaration to the Flemish Parliament.
-In this annual policy statement, the minister president outlines the government’s assessment of the region’s social and economic situation, sets out the main policy priorities for the coming year and presents the Flemish budget.
+Flemish minister president Matthias Diependaele is delivering his September Declaration to the Flemish Parliament on Monday afternoon.
+In this annual policy statement, he will outline the government’s assessment of the region’s social and economic situation, set out the policy priorities for the coming year and present the Flemish budget.

 In the coming days and weeks, the federal government also has to decide on its budget, which involves a much larger budget cut.
 The regional governments of Brussels and Wallonia still have to present their budget cuts.